Chef Tim Hockett’s Guide to Meal Prepping

 Meal prepping is daunting for many reasons.
-It’s time consuming, it takes a lot of planning and if you’re a food lover like us, it’s often hard to come up with flavorful meals to prep.
-As we all embark on our healthier living New Year’s resolutions, we tapped Chef Tim Hockett (M Burger, ASAP Poke, Nacional 27 and Tallboy Taco) to share his tips and tricks to make meal prepping with your family a little less time consuming and a lot more delicious.
+It’s time-consuming, it takes a lot of planning and if you’re a food lover like us, it’s often hard to come up with flavorful meals to prep.
+We tapped Chef Tim Hockett (M Burger and Tallboy Taco) to share his tips and tricks to make meal prepping with your family a little less time consuming and a lot more delicious.

 “I’ve cooked for LEYE for over 20 years and in that time I have developed different restaurants with all sorts of cuisines like Italian, Thai, French, Mexican, Latin, Chinese and American.
 I love what I do and I love to cook and eat something new every day,” says Chef Tim.
 “I realized that when I cook dinner at home it should be less about trying new recipes and more about providing the proper nourishment and sustenance to my family, in a delicious way.”